COBRA: Comparison-Optimal Betting for Risk-limiting Audits: Notation

 \subsection{Population and parameters}

 Following SHANGRLA \citep{stark20a} notation, let $\{c_i\}_{i=1}^N$ denote the CVRs, $\{b_i\}_{i=1}^N$ denote the true ballots, and $A()$ be an \textit{assorter} mapping CVRs or ballots into $[0,u]$.
 We will assume we are auditing a plurality contest, in which case $u := 1$, $A(b_i) := 1$ if the ballot shows a vote for the reported winner, $A(b_i) := 1/2$ if it shows an undervote or vote for a candidate not currently under audit, and $A(b_i) := 0$ if it shows a vote for the reported loser.
 The \textit{overstatement} for ballot $i$ is $\omega_i := A(c_i) - A(b_i)$. $\bar{A}^c := N^{-1} \sum_{i=1}^N A(c_i)$ is the average of the assorters computed on the CVRs.
-Finally, the comparison audit population is comprised of \textit{overstatement assorters}:

-where $v := 2 \bar{A}^c - 1$ is the \textit{diluted margin}: the difference in votes for the reported winner and reported loser, divided by the total number of ballots cast.
+Finally, the comparison audit population is comprised of \textit{overstatement assorters} $x_i := (1 - \omega_i) / (2 - v)$, where $v := 2 \bar{A}^c - 1$ is the \textit{diluted margin}: the difference in votes for the reported winner and reported loser, divided by the total number of ballots cast.

 Let $\bar{x} := N^{-1} \sum_{i=1}^N x_i$ be the average of the comparison audit population and $\bar{A}^b := N^{-1} \sum_{i=1}^N A(b_i)$ be the average of the assorters applied to ballots.
 Section 3.2 of \citet{stark20a} establishes the relations